DanielBL01/Quiz_Game/README.md

 ```

 ## Playing the Game
 What's great about Go is it's very easy to build and download binaries.
-Please download this binary and config your PATH appropriately to run the .exe file.
 Create your csv problem set and challenge yourself with a timer limit!

 ```sh
 github.com\DanielBL01\Go_Projects\quiz_game>quiz_game.exe -problems=problems.csv -Limit=5